 The KES Health and Wellness Group, has looked at planning for classroom parties.
-The PTA room parents and teacher will provide the food/snacks for classroom and end of year parties.
+The PTA room parents and teacher will provide the food/snacks for classroom parties.

 We will continue to celebrate Valentine's' Day by being "Heart Healthy".
 While students may exchange cards, they will not be permitted to give away candy or chocolate.
 The PTA will bring a variety of fruits and vegetables to each classroom as a "Heart Healthy" alternative.